itbusina/testlemon-docs/docs/docs/pages/platform/configuration/test-chaining.md

+---
+description: "Master test chaining in TestLemon to create complex API workflows.
+Learn how to link tests, pass data between requests, and build sophisticated testing scenarios with dependencies."
+---

 # Chaining tests in test collection

 Test chaining is essential for verifying complex scenarios where one test’s outcome directly influences another or when executing end-to-end workflows.
 By configuring test dependencies, it’s possible to seamlessly pass data between tests, enabling a cohesive and comprehensive testing process.